 At a European level, there is a need for up to 1,240 GW of installed electrolyzer power and 600 GW methanation units (SNG output power).
 This is, depending on the STORE&GO scenario, quite similar or slightly higher than the results presented in the literature (see chapter 6.1), wherein the PtG potential (rated electrolyzer power) is estimated in a high three-digit GW range.
 Additionally, the calculations in the STORE&GO deliverable D6.3 "Impact Analysis and Scenarios design" by Blanco et al. provide similar results in the scenario that favors power-to-methane (about 550 GW), thereby predicting the need for generating an installed electrolyzer power in the range of about 1,000 GW.
 This demand for PtG products has been calculated by implementing several variables through the modelling software TIMES.
-Since the results from the STORE&GO scenarios, which are based on the relatively simple top-down approach, are comparable to the results from other calculations in the STORE&GO scenarios also provide useful values for the global demand for PtG products.
+Since the results from the STORE&GO scenarios, which are based on the relatively simple top-down approach, are comparable to the results from other calculations in the literature (which are largely based on the bottom-up approach and simulation models), it can be assumed that the STORE&GO scenarios also provide useful values for the global demand for PtG products.